 For older projects where physical copies of project documents were submitted to the relevant regulator, there may be delay between the dispatch of documents by the proponent and their receipt by the regulator.
 This may be especially true for projects in the territories which have longer lead times for mail service.
 In such cases, please note the date that the documents were received by the regulator.
 This is often reported in the registry and is also stamped on the documents which are subsequently scanned and uploaded to the registry.

-Project approved date (YYYY-MM-DD), if applicable
+Project approved date (MM-DD-YYYY), if applicable

-The IA process ends when a regulator decision statement is issued to the proponent, usually on behalf of a Minister that oversees the IA regime in that jurisdiction.
+The IA process ends when a regulator decision statement is issued to the proponent, usually by the Minister that oversees the IA regime in that jurisdiction.
 If a decision statement cannot be located, a review panel recommendation report (applicable to certain projects assessed under CEAA 1992 and CEAA 2012) will suffice for extracting an approval/rejection date.
 Reviewers should ensure that the decision statement corresponds to the appropriate jurisdiction and reflects the date of issuance, not the date when the letter may have been posted to the public registry.

 Example: the Mt.
 Milligan Mine was assessed under CEAA 2012 (approved by IAAC on 2009-12-01) and the BC EAA 2002 (approved by BCEAO on 2009-02-26).
 This project has a separate row in the database for each of these assessments (one provincial and one federal), and as such, each will have a different date corresponding to each decision statement.